KHZ-INTL/low_battery_notification_cron/README.md

 # Crontab
 The script does not run in the background as a standalone application.
 It is invoked by cron every 5 minutes.
 Thus, you will need a time based scheduler such as Cronie.
 Please see the <a href="https://wiki.archlinux.org/index.php/Cron">wiki</a> on cron for more details.
+Please visit <a href="https://crontab.guru" target="_blank">Crontab Guru</a> website to interactively generate a crontab schedule.

 ### cron and notifications - notify-send/dunstify
 For notify-send to be able to send notification it relies on Dbus and correct display variable?.